Registered Employment Agreement

 On foot of a request, from a trade union of workers, a trade union or an organisation of employers, or a trade union of workers jointly with a trade union or an organisation of employers, to the Labour Court, it can carry out an examination of the remuneration, sick pay or pension scheme of workers in a particular economic sector.

-The Labour Court, having considered the applicable economic factors may make a recommendation to the Minister for Jobs, Enterprise and Innovation to make a “sectoral employment order” for such matters as remuneration (overtime, unsocial hours, Sunday working, travelling time etc.), pension or sick pay scheme.
+The Labour Court, having considered the applicable economic factors may make a recommendation to the Minister for Business, Enterprise and Innovation to make a “sectoral employment order” for such matters as remuneration (overtime, unsocial hours, Sunday working, travelling time etc.), pension or sick pay scheme.
 If there is a difference in pay rates or less favourable pension scheme or sick pay scheme between a contract and a sectoral employment order the greater amount of pay or better pension scheme or sick pay scheme will apply.

 Joint Industrial Councils